alice3e/Algos_I_sem/README.md

 # Algos
-Introduction to Algorithms in SPbU
+Introduction to Algorithms in SPbU.

 Each directory is 1 lesson by Leonid Romanychev